10326622-Compiler/wireframing/README.md

 >  **In essence:**
 > Each element of a wireframe — layout, navigation, content, and functionality — contributes to building an interface that’s not only visually balanced but also user-friendly and intuitive.
+> ##🧭 Types of Wireframes

+Wireframes can vary in complexity and level of detail depending on the stage of the design process.
+They are generally categorized into two main types: **Low-Fidelity** and **High-Fidelity** wireframes.

+---

+###  Low-Fidelity Wireframes
+**Low-fidelity wireframes** (often called *lo-fi wireframes*) are simple sketches or basic digital outlines that show the general structure and layout of a page.
+They focus on content placement, navigation flow, and functionality — *not visual design*.

+**Key Characteristics:**
+- Simple shapes (boxes, lines, and placeholders)
+- No colors, fonts, or real images
+- Quick to create and easy to modify

+**When to Use:**
+- Early stages of design
+- Brainstorming and conceptualization
+- Gathering feedback from team members and stakeholders before investing in detailed visuals

+**Example:**
+A black-and-white sketch showing where the logo, search bar, and booking button will appear.

+---

+###  High-Fidelity Wireframes
+**High-fidelity wireframes** (or *hi-fi wireframes*) are more detailed and closer to the final product in appearance and content.
+They include accurate spacing, color schemes, real text, and sometimes interactive elements.

+**Key Characteristics:**
+- Uses real fonts, colors, and imagery
+- Represents actual UI components and data
+- May include clickable prototypes or animations

+**When to Use:**
+- Later stages of the design process
+- Before user testing or final stakeholder presentations
+- When refining visual details and ensuring alignment with branding guidelines

+**Example:**
+A detailed digital layout that includes styled buttons, form fields, and actual text labels for the booking process.

+---

+##  Type of Wireframe Used in This Project

+For this project, a **Low-Fidelity Wireframe** was created.
+The goal was to visualize the **layout structure and user flow** of the booking system before adding colors or interactive features.

+**Reason for Choosing Low-Fidelity:**
+- It allows for quick adjustments and easy collaboration during the early planning phase.
+- It focuses on **functionality and structure**, not aesthetics.
+- It helps identify usability issues and layout improvements before investing time in detailed UI design.

+---

+>  **In summary:**
+> Low-fidelity wireframes are ideal for exploring ideas and structure, while high-fidelity wireframes refine those ideas into polished, realistic designs.